Frequently Asked Questions

 When is the deadline to apply?

-December 15, 2014 is the deadline (for US citizens, permanent US residents, and immigrants with Green Cards) to be considered for the following Autumn Quarter 2015 admission.
+December 15, 2014 is the deadline (for US citizens, permanent US residents, and immigrants with Green Cards and international students) to be considered for the following Autumn Quarter 2015 admission.

 How do I apply?

 Applications to The Graduate School must be submitted on-line.
 For more information on the application process, please read the instructions and select the links that best apply to you (international student or domestic student).
 Application materials are slightly different for each group, so please read carefully.